MELDProject/meld_classifier/CONTRIBUTING.md

 3. Create and merge a PR for the bump2version commit.

-4. Edit and publish the relase on github (under the "tags" Tab) and add release notes.
+4. Edit and publish the release on github (under the "tags" Tab) and add release notes.